Höllentalbahn (Black Forest): Route

-After leaving Freiburg Hauptbahnhof, the main station for the city of Freiburg, the Höllentalbahn diverges from the mainline Mannheim–Karlsruhe–Basel railway to the east.
+After leaving Freiburg Hauptbahnhof, the Höllentalbahn diverges from the mainline Mannheim–Karlsruhe–Basel railway to the east.
 It then crosses over the mainline on a flyover and serves two further stops within the city, before starting its ascent of the Höllental.

 High points on the stretch of the line through the Höllental include the Hirschsprungfelsen (a rock formation) and a crossing of the Ravenna Gorge on the 40 m high Ravenna Bridge.
 The section of the line between Hirschsprung and Hinterzarten has a steep maximum gradient of 5.5%, betraying its origin as a rack railway.

 After leaving the Höllental, the Dreiseenbahn railway to Seebrugg diverges at the spa town of Titisee, close to the Titisee lake.
 The town of Neustadt follows; since the electrification of the section to Donaueschingen in 2019, passengers do not have to change trains there anymore.

 Further on, between Neustadt and Donaueschingen, the viaduct at the former Kappel Gutachbrücke station crosses the Wutach at the beginning of its long gorge.
 While in a 535 m tunnel near Döggingen station, the line crosses a main European watershed between the Rhine drainage basin (flowing into the North Sea) and the Danube drainage basin (flowing into the Black Sea).